-A question everyone is bound to ask when considering an air purifier is “what size air purifier do I need?”
+A question everyone is bound to ask when considering an air purifier is, “what size air purifier do I need?”
 It is such a crucial question and if you ignore this, you could either end up wasting money and getting a device that's too big or even worse, one that's too small to improve your air quality.
-To help you avoid making any of these mistakes, here is my quick response to this question based on my personal experience.
+To help you avoid making any of these mistakes, here is my quick response to this question.

 Briefly put, what size air purifier do you need?
-The size of the area where air needs to be cleaned ultimately determines what size air purifier is needed.
-As a rule of thumb, for an air purifier to effectively clean air and improve the air quality in a given space, its coverage capacity needs to be at least 100-200 sq ft more than the size of the area it needs to clean.
+The size of the area where air needs to be cleaned ultimately determines what size air purifier you need.
+As a rule of thumb, for an air purifier to effectively clean air and improve the air quality in a given space, its coverage capacity needs to be at least 100-200 sq. ft. more than the size of the area you need to clean.

 1. Determining What Size Air Purifier You Need By Room Size